 If the subpar ratings in Japan and overall lack of accreditation beyond loads of magazine previews (keyword here) are anything to say, the Un-Cancelled fourth (Revolution) and fifth (Evolution-R) seasons of the Slayers anime are this.
 Most countries outside Japan (including the States) gave the seasons positive reviews, but 'most' of the viewers were older fans of the series, so that still doesn't help in the long run.

-A bizarre inverse of this trope occurs with the Slayers Smash novels, which are a part of the book series that takes place before the main storyline.
+A bizarre reversal of this trope occurs with the Slayers Smash novels, which are a part of the book series that takes place before the main storyline.
 Whereas the main series ended in 2000, the prequel books came out two years after the first original novel came out and are still ongoing.
 Sales have been dropping, and many fans agree that the adventures of Lina and Naga are being unnecessarily dragged out.
 Unfortunately, the man who created the novels has no intention of continuing the main storyline.

 In hindsight, this seemed more accredited to either season not following upon the novel storylines (not even reaching the point where Gourry finds the Blast Sword), and instead simply repeating the first series in reverse.
 Otherwise, Slayers fans had been demanding a follow up for quite some time, partly for the aforementioned and partly to alleviate the mediocrity that was Slayers Try.